Couples Therapy NJ – Marriage Counseling Specialist: Garrett Coan, LCSW

 Be Giving and Thoughtful

-Develop the habit of expressing compliments, saying "thank you" and"I love you," writing heartfelt cards, making your partner's favorite dish or surprising them with a mystery date.
+Develop the habit of expressing compliments, saying “thank you” and”I love you,” writing heartfelt cards, making your partner’s favorite dish or surprising them with a mystery date.
 Routinely lighten your spouse’s load by being generous and giving.
-In my marriage counseling NJ practice, I help couples develop a more giving and expansive approach within the relationship.
+In my couples therapy NJ practice, I help couples develop a more giving and expansive approach within the relationship.

 Learn to say “I am sorry”